anthony2025/react-mxmaps/README.md

 [![forthebadge](http://forthebadge.com/images/badges/you-didnt-ask-for-this.svg)](http://forthebadge.com)

-This is a solution, demo and coming blog post to a coding challenge used to help evaluate candidates interested in joining the team at [Generation Mexico].
+This is a solution, and ongoing tale, to a coding challenge used to help evaluate candidates interested in joining the team at [Generation Mexico].

 The demo is live at: [https://mxmaps.anthonyascencio.me](https://mxmaps.anthonyascencio.me)